Python API via FSSpec

 Create alluxiofs's Instance

-This simple example creates a filesystem handler that connects to an Alluxio cluster with an ETCD membership in Kubernetes with cluster_name alluxio in namespace ai and S3 as the under storage.
+This simple example creates a filesystem handler that connects to an Alluxio cluster, using "localhost" as load balance domain, using S3 as the under storage.

 See advanced init arguments to set advanced arguments for Alluxio cluster and/or storage system connections.